MrR0807/Notes/Jenkins-2-Up-And-Running/notes.md

 ## Syntax: Scripted Pipelines Versus Declarative Pipelines

 **Scripted syntax** refers to the initial way that pipelines-as-code have been done in Jenkins.
 It is an imperative style, meaning it is based on defining the logic and the program flow in the pipeline script itself.
-It is also more dependent on the Groovy language and Groovy constructs—especially for things like error checking and dealing with exceptions.
+It is also more dependent on the Groovy language and Groovy constructs - especially for things like error checking and dealing with exceptions.

 **Declarative syntax** is a newer option in Jenkins.
 Pipelines coded in the declarative style are arranged in clear sections that describe (or “declare”) the states and outcomes we want in the major areas of the pipeline, rather than focusing on the logic to accomplish it.